 After applying for graduation, you will receive a graduation audit in your Eagle Online account.
 These audits are completed by your graduation clerk and will inform you of any requirements left in your degree.
-If you have questions about your audit, you should see your graduation clerk.
-Clerks are assigned according the first letter of your last name.
+If you have questions about your audit, you should see your academic advisor.

-Graduation Clerks
+Graduation Website